Connect Lambeth (a partnership of charities in Lambeth including Age UK Lambeth, Carers Hub, dasl and RAD)

 During the coronavirus pandemic the Alzheimer's Society have advice and practical tips for people living with dementia and those supporting them – either in the same household or from a distance.

 Anyone affected by dementia can call their support line on 0333 150 3456.

-You can also see the full range of free publications or use our online tool to find dementia information and support.
+You can also see the full range of free publications or use the online tool to find dementia information and support.

-Their website will be updated this information regularly, including details about how Alzheimer’s Society can help.
+Their website will be updated regularly, including details about how Alzheimer’s Society can help.
 This will provide support to help you get through this difficult time.